 Rooms are furnished per person with a bed, desk and chair, freestanding or built-in dressers, and closet space.
 Collectively the room shares the recycling bin, wastebasket, and microfridge.
 You may not remove University furniture or furnishings from the room.
 Bathroom tissue paper is provided in all residence halls.
 Most mattresses are 80 inches long and an extra-long twin sheet fits best.
 Some beds are bunked; some triples have a loft provided by Ohio University to be able to have maximize floor space.
 These lofts provided by the University cannot be removed.
 Most rooms have pull shades at each window.
 The Convocation Center rooms have mini-blinds and Bromley Hall has curtains instead of pull shades.
 If you would like more than a shade or mini blinds, you and your roommate(s) may bring curtains or a valance along with a tension (spring) rod for hanging those up.
 The inside window measurements are listed on the floor plan of most rooms.
 All of the University's residence halls are completely air conditioned.

-By placing an order now, your carpet will be shipped to your home boxed for easier travel to campus.
+By placing an order now, your carpet will be shipped to your home fully boxed for easier travel to campus.
 All carpeting is residential, brand new, and bound on all four sides.
-Carpet color selection includes: light blue, gray, beige, navy, and black.
+Carpet color selection includes blue, black, gray, beige, and tan.

-The transaction, however, is an agreement between the student and the vendor.
-Ohio University serves only in the capacity of providing the opportunity for the transaction.
+Any transactions are an agreement between the student and the vendor.
+Ohio University serves only in the capacity of providing the opportunity for the purchase.
+Ohio University holds no responsibility for the quality, delivery, or service level provided by sponsored vendors.

 Ohio University Residence Hall Linens and College Bedding Program

 OCM hosts the Residence Hall Linens program which has been offered for 20 years at Ohio University.
 Residence hall rooms on campus have extra-long mattresses that require specially-sized sheets, blankets and comforters.
 Extra-long beds (greater than 76 inches in length) are meant to make all students comfortable.